 The guilt, disgust and anger over his circumstances gave me the desire to do something bigger and better for dogs like Rudy.
 What I was doing was not enough.
 I still took in strays, fostered for other rescues and learned everything I could.
 Although it took a few years, my dream of starting a rescue has come true.
 Rudy is the inspiration and spirit that drives our "official rescue".
 Rudy's Rescue.

 It’s been a few years since Rudy’s return.
 During that time, Rudy had a happy life and ushered in many temporary fosters.
 He bonded with a female pit bull named Puddin, and they were inseparable.
-Sadly, Puddin passed and in less than 3 months, Rudy went to join her.
+Sadly, Puddin passed away.
+In less than 3 months, Rudy went to join her.
 Our hearts are only comforted by the thought that they are together again.

 Rest in peace, beloved Rudy.